An arrest involving two police officers and a taser recently made headlines across the country. The incident took place in Riverside last week.

 While one of the prongs hit the suspect, the other one struck another officer, who injured his head as a result.
-The police officer was taken to hospital to receive medial attention for the head injury.
+The police officer was taken to the hospital to receive medical attention for the head injury.

 However, the Riverside incident in question may still amount to police misconduct if: